oceanprotocol-archive/predict-eth/challenges/main3.md

   - 50% - lowest prediction error
   - 25% - presentation of approach, and feedback
   - 25% - proper flow was used to submit.
 This includes: the predictions were stored to arweave, and a datatoken was shared to judges.
 (This README covers how to do both.)
-- To be considered for winning, prediction error must (a) lower than if the "prediction" was simply a constant (b) lower than any of the end-to-end examples' prediction errors
+- To be considered for winning, prediction error must lower than if the "prediction" was simply a constant.

 ### 0.3 Outline of this README